VGP/vgp-assembly/tutorials/DNAnexus_workflow_1.6_tutorial.md

 <br/>

-If everything went well, you should send a mail to the curation team following a specific template with links and attachments.
+If everything went well, and after transferring the generated files to S3 with the **DNAnexus to VGP S3 Exporter** applet, you should send a mail to the curation team following a specific template with links and attachments.
 For this example the mail should look like this:

 * Subject:
 ```